 A few years ago, it was only possible to register domains that contained ASCII characters.
-This caused difficulties because sometimes domains could not exactly represent the desired string for registration and the customers had to find an alternative name.
+This caused difficulties because often domains could not exactly represent the desired string for registration, and the domain registrants had to find an alternative name.

-Now this is no more an issue thanks to the so called IDN (Internationalized Domain Names) registration.
-IDN allows you to reserve domain names of all known languages.
+IDN allows you to reserve domain names of all known languages (scripts).

 The technical process for enabling it could be briefly summarized as a conversion of all entered characters to ASCII characters, thus allowing the existing infrastructure to operate with IDN.
 The result of such conversion is called PUNYCODE.
-We show the PUNYCODE presentation in our registration procedure for your convenience and you can also verify it.
+We show the PUNYCODE presentation in our registration procedure for your convenience.

-Web sites where you can do this are (IDN specific knowledge is required):
+Web sites where you can verify PUNYCODES are (IDN-specific knowledge is required):

 Please note: Not all top-level domains do provide IDN registrations.
 Please check our price list, where we show which types of domains support IDN.